felix-chin/kickster/README.md

 # kickster

-A application for football enthusiasts who want to view the latest English Premier League match results and highlights.
+A hackathon project utlizing the data from two public APIs to create an application for football enthusiasts who want to view the latest English Premier League match results and highlights.

 ## Live demo: